pranaboy72/pranaboy72.github.io/content/publication/chang-2023-denoising/index.md

 date: '2023-01-01'
 publishDate: '2024-03-23T18:04:28.794563Z'
 publication_types:
-- article-journal
+- article-conference
-publication: '*arXiv preprint arXiv:2310.12609*'
+publication: 'NeurIPS 2023 Workshop on Diffusion Models'

 abstract: Diffusion models have risen as a powerful tool in robotics due to their flexibility and multi-modality.
 While some of these methods effectively address complex problems, they often depend heavily on inference-time obstacle detection and require additional equipment.
 Addressing these challenges, we present a method that, during inference time, simultaneously generates only reachable goals and plans motions that avoid obstacles, all from a single visual input.
 Central to our approach is the novel use of a collision-avoiding diffusion kernel for training.
 Through evaluations against behavior-cloning and classical diffusion models, our framework has proven its robustness.
 It is particularly effective in multi-modal environments, navigating toward goals and avoiding unreachable ones blocked by obstacles, while ensuring collision avoidance.